mtlynch/mtlynch.io/content/retrospectives/2022/07/index.md

 This was TinyPilot's all-time strongest month of revenue.
 And the exciting part is that there was otherwise nothing remarkable about June.

 All of TinyPilot's previous record-breaking months were related to some one-time event like a new product launch or a positive review.
+But June was effectively just a boring old month where nothing happened out of the ordinary.
+And that's great!
+It means that what we're doing is repeatable without relying on some external event.

 Site visitors are down relative to May because the previous month, my storage server article reached the front page of Hacker News and mentioned TinyPilot, but our overall visit count is still significantly higher than the first quarter of the year.
 I credit the increase to our new marketing campaign, which is

 ## How do TinyPilot Pro users prove their license?

 I've always wanted TinyPilot's software to be sustainable on its own regardless of whether we continue selling new hardware.
-For that to happen, there needs to be a way for users to pay for the software.
+For that to happen, there needs to be a way for users to pay for software maintenance.

 I launched a paid version of TinyPilot called TinyPilot Pro back in December of 2020.
 I initially planned to launch with license key checks, but I [decided to punt on it](/retrospectives/2021/01/#enforcing-software-licenses-via-the-honor-system) because licenses wouldn't expire for a year.
 But now it's 18 months later, and very few users renew their licenses because they don't even realize they're expired.

-So now I'm left with the problem of how do users prove that they have an active TinyPilot Pro license?
+I'm planning to start checking for a valid license when a user upgrades to the latest version, but it requires the user to prove to the update server that they have an active TinyPilot Pro license.

-### Background

-The install date can't be burned into the software.
-If a user has version N, they should be able to upgrade to version N + 1 as long as .

-We don't have to be backwards compatible back to version 1.
-We can set some version C that everyone is allowed to upgrade to without a license, but version C contains logic for sending license information to the update server, and the update server won't allow upgrades to version C + 1 without an active license.

-The solution should work for about 98% or more users, and customer support can manually generate or transfer licenses for users in weird scenarios (e.g., transferring the license to a new device, buying a used TinyPilot device).
+Here are the options I'm considering:

 ### Device ID